Timwi/KtaneImpostor/README.md

 - A keypad symbol is displayed on one of the keys.
 ### Anagrams & Word Scramble
 - The displayed word appears on the bottom screen instead of the top.
-- The DEL and OK buttons are on the left of the module instead of the right.
+- The displayed word consists only of consonants.
 ### Astrology
 - There are two elements, two planets, or two zodiac symbols, instead of displaying one of each.
 - The poor and good omen buttons have the same label.